websauna/websauna/docs/source/narrative/misc/task.rst

 Managing tasks
 ==============

 You need to register your tasks with Celery.
-You do this by decorating your task functions :py:func:`websauna.system.task.task` function decorator.
+You do this by decorating your task functions :py:func:`websauna.system.task.tasks.task` function decorator.
 The decorated functions and their modules must be scanned using ``self.config.scan()`` in :py:meth:`websauna.system.Initializer.configure_tasks` of your app Initializer class.

 Accessing request within tasks
 ------------------------------

-Websauna uses a custom :py:class:`websauna.system.task.celeryloader.WebsaunaLoader` task loader to enable you to have ``request`` object available in your tasks.
+Websauna uses a custom :py:class:`websauna.system.task.celeryloader.WebsaunaLoader` Celery task loader to have ``request`` object available within your tasks.
 This allows you to access to ``dbsession`` and other implicit environment variables.
-Your task must have ``bind=true`` in its declaration.
+Your tasks must have ``bind=true`` in its declaration to access the Celery task context through ``self`` argument.

 Example: